At the Olympics, North and South Korea unite against a common foe, Japan

 Even in loss, however, the team claimed some redemption with its goal against Japan.

-The team didn't "want to leave the Olympics not having a scored a goal," Ms. Griffin said.
+The team didn't "want to leave the Olympics not having scored a goal," Ms. Griffin said.

 And, she added, "this was the best game we've ever played against Japan, so I think that's a huge step forward."